 Very rare honor cord with metal enamel cherry blossom badge and metal

 reverse.
 Also a metal fitting at the end.
-Sorry to say, there is a bit of

 On the edge of the cardboard box is the original price: 1 yen 40 sen.